chipsalliance/firrtl-spec/spec.md

 ## Conditional Execution

-Statements that appear in a conditional region behave differently based on the type of statement and on the conditions of the blocks containing it.
+Statements that appear in a conditional block behave differently based on the type of statement and on the conditions of the blocks containing it.

 For connections (see [@sec:connections]), appearing inside of a conditional block affects whether or not the connect executes.
 The sink of a connect operator will correspond to a circuit component declared earlier in the module.
-We consider the conditions associated to the regions of all conditional blocks which contain the connect statement, but which do *not* contain the declaration of the circuit component.
+We consider the conditions associated to the blocks of all conditional blocks which contain the connect statement, but which do *not* contain the declaration of the circuit component.
 We call this set of conditions the **interleaving conditions** of the connect.
 Whenever we determine the last connect semantics (see [@sec:last-connect-semantics]) for that component, if each of the interleaving conditions is true, then that connect is executed.

-For commands (see [@sec:commands]), we instead consider the conditions associated with *each* containing conditional region.
+For commands (see [@sec:commands]), we instead consider the conditions associated with *each* containing conditional block.

-For hardware component declarations, conditional regions have no effect.
+For hardware component declarations, conditional blocks have no effect.

 > These semantics may cause different behavior for trivial inlining (substitution of an instantiation's module body in place of the instantiation).
-> A register in a conditional region and an instantiation in a conditional region where the instantiated module contains a register will execute the same after a trivial inlining.
+> A register in a conditional block and an instantiation in a conditional block where the instantiated module contains a register will execute the same after a trivial inlining.
-> A command in a conditional region and a module instantiation in a conditional region where the instantiated module contains a command will not execute the same after a trivial inlining.
+> A command in a conditional block and a module instantiation in a conditional block where the instantiated module contains a command will not execute the same after a trivial inlining.
 > In this latter case, the command is not conditional before trivial inlining and conditional after trivial inlining.

 ## Initialization Coverage